 mode outputs before plugging the serial module.

-Now, plug the discovery board and run the
+Now, plug in the micro:bit and run the

 mode command again.
 If you see a new